Pictogram

-A pictogram (also pictogramme, pictograph, or simply picto) is a graphical symbol that conveys meaning through its visual resemblance to a physical object.
+A pictogram (also pictogramme, pictograph, or simply picto) is a graphic symbol that conveys meaning through its visual resemblance to a physical object.
 Pictograms are used in systems of writing and visual communication.
 A pictography is a writing system which uses pictograms.
 Some pictograms, such as hazard pictograms, may be elements of formal languages.

 In the field of prehistoric art, the term "pictograph" has a different definition, and specifically refers to art painted on rock surfaces.
 Pictographs are contrasted with petroglyphs, which are carved or incised.

 Small pictograms displayed on a computer screen in order to help the user navigate are called icons.

 Historical

 Early written symbols were based on pictograms (pictures which resemble what they signify) and ideograms (symbols which represent ideas).
 Ancient Sumerian, Egyptian, and Chinese civilizations began to adapt such symbols to represent concepts, developing them into logographic writing systems.
 Pictograms are still in use as the main medium of written communication in some non-literate cultures in Africa, the Americas, and Oceania.
 Pictograms are often used as simple, pictorial, representational symbols by most contemporary cultures.

 Pictograms can be considered an art form, or can be considered a written language and are designated as such in Pre-Columbian art, Native American art, Ancient Mesopotamia and Painting in the Americas before Colonization.
 One example of many is the Rock art of the Chumash people, part of the Native American history of California.

 In 2011, UNESCO's World Heritage List added "Petroglyph Complexes of the Mongolian Altai, Mongolia" to celebrate the importance of the pictograms engraved in rocks.

 Some scientists in the field of neuropsychiatry and neuropsychology, such as Mario Christian Meyer, are studying the symbolic meaning of indigenous pictographs and petroglyphs, aiming to create new ways of communication between native people and modern scientists to safeguard and valorize their cultural diversity.